The Multiplication Formulas of Weighted Quantum Cluster Functions: Chains of monomorphisms

 \subsection{Type}

-Recall that $\mathcal{A}$ admits a complete set of isomorhism classes of simple objects $\{S_1,\dots,S_n\}$.
-So we can consider composition factors of an object in $\mathcal{A}$ with finite length. \begin{definition} Given a chain of monomorphisms
+Recall that $\mathcal{A}$ admits a complete set simple objects $\{S_1,\dots,S_n\}$ up to isomorphism, so we can consider composition factors of an object in $\mathcal{A}$ with finite length. \begin{Definition} Given a chain of monomorphisms